bamos/reading-list/README.md

 This repository contains my open source reading list.
 See the [online version](http://bamos.github.io/reading-list).

-> My list is indeed lacking.
+> My reading list is indeed lacking.
 Suggestions welcome.
+>
+> I'm also not a web developer and am happy for feedback on the code/design.
+>
 > -Brandon.

 # Goals